Richi025/ARSW-Project-Police-vs.-Thieves-Capture-the-Diamonds/README.md

 #### Run FrontEnd React Js

-1. Open a terminal and enter the folder where I clone the repository and enter the BoardReact folder.
+1. Open a terminal and enter the folder where I clone the repository and enter the front folder.

 2. Use the following command to install dependencies
     ```